 - 3. The policy is enabled by default.
-To configure the policy without enabling it, disable Enable policy. - 4.
+To configure the policy without enabling it, disable Enable Policy. - 4.
 Select a protocol from the Protocol menu.
 The default is DHCP. - 5.
-Select a source interface or zone from From.

-- 6. From To, select either: - A destination Address Group or Address Object. - Create a new network to create a new Address Object.
+Select a source interface or zone from From. - 6.
+From To, select either: - A destination Address Group or Address Object. - Create New Network to create a new Address Object.
 The Add Address Object dialog displays. - 7.
 Enter an optional comment in the Comment field. - 8.
 Click Save.